In-App Purchase Receipt Validation for iOS 5.1 and Earlier

 A vulnerability has been discovered in iOS 5.1 and earlier related to validating in-app purchase receipts by connecting to the App Store server directly from an iOS device.
 An attacker can alter the DNS table to redirect these requests to a server controlled by the attacker.
 Using a certificate authority controlled by the attacker and installed on the device by the user, the attacker can issue a SSL certificate that fraudulently identifies the attacker’s server as an App Store server.
 When this fraudulent server is asked to validate an invalid receipt, it responds as if the receipt were valid.

-iOS 6 will address this vulnerability.
+This vulnerability is addressed in iOS 6.0 and later.
 If your app follows the best practices described below then it is not affected by this attack.

 If your app follows best practices and performs receipt validation by sending the receipt to your server and having your server perform the validation with the App Store server, your app is not affected by this attack because it does not connect to the App Store server.
 However, it may be vulnerable to similar attacks when connecting to your server.